 Open Enrollment for the Unitarian Universalist Association (UUA) Heath Plan has begun for all eligible staff and will continue through November 30.
 Eligible staff may join the plan effective January 1, 2014, even if they have not taken advantage of past enrollment opportunities.

-For currently participating employees of Subscribing Employers or for Subscribing Individuals, there is nothing to do to continue coverage for 2013.
-Current participants will be carried over and be billed the 2013 rates.
-Participants are free to change plans (from High Deductible to Standard PPO, for example) by notifying the UUA Health Plan office.
+For currently participating employees of Subscribing Employers or for Subscribing Individuals, there is nothing to do to continue coverage for 2014.
+Current participants will be carried over and be billed the 2014 rates.
+Participants are free to change plans (from High Deductible to Standard PPO, for example, or to switch to the new Bronze HD plan) by notifying the UUA Health Plan office at healthinsurance @ uua.org.

-The Affordable Care Act, which is scheduled to be in full effect on January 1, 2014, has added a new dimension to discussions about rates and benefits, and about how the UUA Health Plan can continue to be a powerful presence in our congregations.
+The Affordable Care Act, which is now in full effect, has added a new dimension to discussions about rates and benefits, and about how the UUA Health Plan can continue to be a powerful presence in our congregations.
 With over 900 employees in the Plan, plus hundreds of family members, the UUA Health Plan offers a viable alternative to commercial health insurance.
-The Plan’s Trustees have held the 2013 rate increase to a minimum, while continuing to improve member access to primary health care and protect the Plan from the impact of inflation from 2007 to 2013.
+The UUA Health Plan website has detailed information on the impact of the ACA, and we will continue to publish updates as new information becomes available.

 For more information contact healthinsurance @ uua.org.

 This work is made possible by the generosity of individual donors and congregations.

 More Ways to Search

 Donate to Support This Program and the Ongoing Work of the UUA

 Read or subscribe to UUA.org Updates for the latest additions to our site.